gsiddhad/Hindi-English-Translation/README.md

 # Hindi-English-Translation
-Implementation of paper 'Identification and Translation of Idiomatic Sentence from Hindi to English'
+Implementation of paper 'Identification and Translation of Idiomatic Sentence from Hindi to English' - N. Thakre, V. Gupta, N. Joshi